hoffa/junk/README.md

 # old
-Old projects from the archive; tread carefully
+Old projects from the archive; tread carefully.
+For reference I'm a '92 kid.

 ## mode7
 January 2013